 Form 1.1b is for the entry of total retail sales of electricity to customers receiving electricity service from the reporting LSE.
-The distinction between Forms 1.1a and 1.1b is meant to streamline potential confidentiality requests for retail sales to bundled customers.

 These forms also ask for documentation of the amount of load assumed to be migrating to or from the UDC and load growth associated with previously unserved areas.
 If the forecast of departing load is based on historical trends, this form should report historical data.
 IOU forecasts impacted by the planned formation or service expansion of a specific CCA should include the name of the CCA along with the expected magnitude of the load departure by sector (residential and nonresidential).
-Load forecasted to depart to yet-unplanned CCA expansions should be indicated separately.
+Load forecasted to depart to yet unplanned CCA expansions should be indicated separately.